duboisa7/jtfRms/README.md

 jtfRms is a JotForm API wrapper, enabling a quick and simple method to pull JotForm data into R.

-This package was initially created to address my need for pulling specific JotForm data into tidy data frames but I plan to add additional functionality in future versions.
+jtfRms was initially created to address my need for pulling specific JotForm data into tidy data frames but I plan to add additional functionality in future versions.

 ## Installation